AcklenAvenue/acklenavenue.github.io/_job_openings/2022-04-06-junior-software-qa-engineer.md

 ---
 layout: job-opening
 title: Junior Software QA Engineer
-location: Remote - Based in AMER
+location: Remote - Based in AMER/LATAM
 time: Full Time
 description: We're looking for someone who has a proper understanding of the main concepts of quality assurance and its processes.